-In Americus, PSMC provided in-person pediatric and men's health fairs.
-With 125 participants, the men's health fair provided free prostate, blood pressure, glucose and cholesterol screenings, and COVID vaccinations.
-The children's health fair attracted 225 participates, and provided weight, BMI, and blood pressure readings in addition to free COVID vaccines.
-Fun was had with games played, a healthy lunch, and the participants were provided fruit and vegetable boxes as well as back-to-school supplies.
-The total cost to the organization for these events was \$9,095.
+For the PSMC Children's Health Fair, a total of 320 participants were provided weight, BMI and blood pressure readings in addition to free COVID vaccines.
+Also provided at the event was games, a healthy lunch, fruit and vegetable boxes, as well as back-to-school supplies.
+The total cost to the organization for this event was \$6,000.